databrary/design/ridir-16/narrative.md

 ### Implementation Plan

 The implementation plan consists of four main projects aligned with the specific aims.
 The sections below describe the main phases in general terms, with specific technical details provided in the [Technical Plan](technical-plan.md) addendum.
 See Figure X in that addendum for a project timeline.

 #### Project 1: Search interface and functionality.

-This project will focus on designing and testing the user interface that that returns within and across video search results in powerful, flexible, and informative ways.
+This project will focus on designing, implementing, and verifying the user interface that returns within and across video search results in powerful, flexible, and informative ways.
 Project 1 will also focus on building the back-end capacity for Databrary's existing Apache solr-based search engine (see <technical-plan.md>) to return results from within video segments based on the information contained in imported coding files and coding manuals.
 Finally, the project will develop both the back-end and user interface components that allow users to use the videos they have found through search.

 ##### Project 1.1: Design search interface

-The PIs and project staff will gather requirements for the search interface, drawing upon the existing community of Databrary users by convening web-based focus groups, and UI/UX expertise available to the PIs through the Databrary project's advisory board.
+The PIs and project staff will gather requirements for the search interface.
-A formal functional specification document with wireframes will be developed and circulated for feedback.
+A functional specification document with wireframes will be developed and circulated for feedback.
-Working template versions will be developed and tested by staff and external advisers.
 Once finalized, the developers will implement the approved design.

 ##### Project 1.2: Adapt Databrary's search functionality.

 Databrary's existing search architecture is based on Apache solr targeting entire datasets as documents.
 The system has existing capabilities that enable users to add text based comments or tags to video segments selected by hand using a web-browser.
 Thus, Databrary already has the capacity to represent selected segments of video and to link video segments to text-based codes.
 Staff will adapt the existing comment/tag functionality to permit tags from imported coding spreadsheets to be added to the text available to the search engine.
 This will require extensive modifications to Databrary's back-end data model and search infrastructure to allow returning video segment results.